IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-create-sc-ocs.md

 - Go to Administrator --> Operators --> OperatorHub
 - Find `OpenShift Container Storage`
 - Install
-- Select `Installed namespace`, namespace `openshift-storage` will be created automatically
+- Select `A specific namespace on the cluster`, namespace `openshift-storage` will be created automatically
 - Update channel: stable-4.5
+- Click Install

 ### Wait until the pods are running
 ```